U.S. sues to block AMR-US Airways merger; stocks fall

 When beer giant Anheuser-Busch InBev's sought to increase its stake in Mexico's Grupo Modelo, for example, the Justice Department objected.
 But the sides settled on a compromise that was widely viewed among antitrust lawyers as evidence of pragmatism.

-But several experts said the deal could ultimately go through with American and US Airways surrendering some overlapping routes at Reagan National Airport and elsewhere, and perhaps giving up a some planes or a hub.

-"That has been the key to solving these puzzles in the past," said Stephen Axinn, a partner and antitrust specialist at law firm Axinn, Veltrop and Harkrider.
-"But it doesn't address the question of potential oligopoly where there are only three legacy carriers - AMR, Delta and United."

-"I think this is another governmental mistake," former American Airlines Chief Executive Robert Crandall told Reuters in an email, noting he expected the airlines to sue.
+"I think this is another governmental mistake," former American Airlines Chief Executive Robert Crandall told Reuters in an email.

 By allowing mergers between United Airlines and Continental, and Delta Air Lines and Northwest, the government "made a third large merger inevitable," he said.